Are you one of the thousands of Americans with a lingering fungal infection?

 Fungi harbor powerful defense strategies that we have leveraged for our own anti-bacterial and commercial uses.

-Unfortunately, now that these tools have been available to use for decades, overuse of antibiotics like amoxicillin have led to bacterial resistance.
-Likewise, fungal infections have also began showing resistance to anti-fungal medications.
+Unfortunately, now that these tools have been available to use for decades, overuse of antibiotics like amoxicillin has led to bacterial resistance.
+Likewise, fungal infections have also begun showing resistance to anti-fungal medications.
 Diseases once easily managed by a short round of medication, are now becoming increasingly difficult to treat, and the problem is not going away any time soon.
 Our health system is scrambling to find other alternatives.